odoo/documentation/ecommerce/shopper_experience/paypal.rst

 * Log in to `Paypal Sandbox <https://www.sandbox.paypal.com>`__ with the merchant account and follow the same configuration instructions.

-* Enter your sandbox credentials in Odoo and make sure Paypal is still set on *Test* mode.
+* Enter your sandbox credentials in Twenty20 and make sure Paypal is still set on *Test* mode.
   Also, make sure the confirmation mode of Paypal is not *Authorize & capture the amount, confirm the SO and auto-validate